 Greater Mooses Tooth Unit Proposed Development Project

-- The Supplemental EIS is being prepared for the limited purpose of supplementing the Alpine Satellite Development Plan (ASDP) Final EIS, dated September 2004, which analyzed the establishment of satellite oil production pads and associated infrastructure within the Alpine field.
-The SEIS will tier to the ASDP Final EIS, and the NPR-A Final Integrated Activity Plan/EIS, finalized in November 2012
+The Draft Supplemental EIS has been prepared for the limited purpose of supplementing the Alpine Satellite Development Plan (ASDP) Final EIS, dated September 2004, which analyzed the establishment of satellite oil production pads and associated infrastructure within the Alpine field.
+The SEIS will tier to the ASDP Final EIS, and the National Petroleum Reserve in Alaska (NPR-A) Final Integrated Activity Plan/EIS, finalized in November 2012.

-- The proposed GMT1 drilling and production pad is approximately 14 miles west of the ConocoPhillips-operated Alpine Central Facility (CD-1).
+Location: The proposed GMT1 drilling and production pad is approximately 14 miles west of the ConocoPhillips-operated Alpine Central Facility (CD-1).
 The GMT1 drill site would be operated and maintained by Alpine staff and supported by existing CD1 infrastructure.